i18n-site/md/tk/README.md

 ## Giriş

-Ylmy fantastika romany &quot;Üç beden&quot; (hytaýça aýdylyşy: `3Ti` ) elektromagnit tolkunlar arkaly aragatnaşyk saklaýan, dil päsgelçilikleri bolmadyk we tehnologiki taýdan gülläp ösýän keseki siwilizasiýany toslaýar.
+Ylmy fantastika romany &quot;Üç beden&quot; (Hytaýyň aýdylyşy: `3Ti` ) aç-açan pikirlenmek we gülläp ösýän ylym we tehnologiýa bilen aragatnaşyk üçin elektromagnit tolkunlaryny ulanýan keseki siwilizasiýany toslama.

 Injil · Gelip çykyş :